IbrahimAlAzhar/ibrahim.github.io/README.md

  - “Design a scientific paper architecture/flowcharts from texts with LLM.”
 Take images with captions from scientific articles and train a vision language multimodal LLM.
 Then, take the caption and generate the flowcharts or architecture of the research paper. -->
 - **I. A. Azher, B. Kedhaar, Z. Guo, S. R. Choudhury, H. Alhoori.**
   *“LimAgents: Limitation Generation of Scientific Articles with LLM Agents and RAG”*.
   Proposes multiple LLM agents (Extractor, Analyzer, Reviewer, Graph, Image, Self-feedback, and Master Agents) and a novel dual-RAG system that stores cited papers in a 1st-stage RAG database.
 Improves retrieval with an LLM re-ranker.
-[Preprint coming soon]
+[Preprint coming soon][📄 Dataset](https://huggingface.co/datasets/iaadlab/LimAgents_limitation_data_scientific_papers_with_cited_papers)

 - **I. A. Azher, S. R. Choudhury, H. Alhoori.**
   *“A Survey on Retrieval-Augmented Generation Evaluation Frameworks.”*